AJVancattenburch/my_portfolio/README.md

   <img src="./src/assets/img/README_images/constants-folder-files-location.png" class="img-fluid" width="300" height="375" />
 </p>

-I have provided a brief visual reference for how the static data properties (seperated by color) that is rendered from the `/src/constants` folder to the components in the `/src/components` folder.
+I have provided a brief visual reference for how the static data properties (seperated by color) that are rendered from the `/src/constants` folder to the components in the `/src/components` folder.
 Consider this example from the `Feedbacks.js` file located in the constants folder to the `Feedback.vue` component located in the components folder:
       <img src="./src/assets/img/README_images/data-render-example.png" class="img-fluid" width="100%" height="100%" />

 Each file in the `/src/constants` folder holds the static data for each section, brought into your components as a javascript object.
-This data is then iterated over with a `v-for` loop to render the content on the page.
+This data is then iterated over with a `v-for` loop to render the content to the page.

 <p>
   <img src="./src/assets/img/README_images/green-pink-gradient.svg" class="img-fluid" width="100%" height="1" />